lindakatcodes/lindakatdev/content/notes/wesBos-beginner-js.md

 With `spread`, order matters - if you have properties in multiple objects that use the same name, the last one you spread in will win.

 With strings and single values, if you pass them into a function, the original value is not changed - it passes the value into the function, so only the value inside the function is updated.
-However, if you pass an object into a function, it **WILL** update the original object as well!
+However, if you pass an object into a function, it **WILL** update the original object as well

 ### Maps